-These days, almost all my installations are done using Ansible or Chef and tested using test-kitchen or molecule.
-However good end-to-end tests benefit from being able to start with a fresh build of your base OS system.
-Having to restore sdcards when I want fresh Pi, makes this something of a chore.
+These days, almost all my installations are done using ansible and tested using test-kitchen.
+However good end-to-end testing benefit from being able to start with a fresh build of your base OS system.
+This is difficult with raspberry pi ,as having to restore sdcards when I want fresh Pi, makes this something of a chore.

 Obviously virtualization/containerization makes this easy for x86_64 systems.
 However raspberry pis are on the Arm architecture, and emulating this on an x86_64 based linux desktop is not that straightforward.
 So an alternative solution is to create a restore partition which can be used factory reset the Pi back to its original state.
 We can then use this as the